What is the working title of your dissertation?

 What led you to choose this subject?

-Favorite book/article you’ve read for your dissertation so far and why?
+Favourite book/article you’ve read for your dissertation so far and why?

-Favorite image/object in your dissertation and why?
+Favourite image/object in your dissertation and why?

-Favorite place to work?
+Favourite place to work?